UCB Biologics Pilot Plant, Braine-l'Alleud, Belgium

 Facility

-The new facility will have a total surface area of 5,100m², of which 800m² will be dedicated to laboratories.
+The new facility has a total surface area of 5,100m², of which 800m² is dedicated to laboratories.
 The facility has been designed to have the same development capacity as that of a conventional plant.
-There will be four bioreactors with a combined capacity of 3,200l.
+There are four bioreactors with a combined capacity of 3,200l.

-It will also have access to aqueous environments.
-The use of chemical products including solvents will be avoided.
+It also has access to aqueous environments.
+The use of chemical products including solvents is avoided.

-All the process development operations will be handled by the facility prior to submitting projects to a contract manufacturer.
+All the process development operations are handled by the facility prior to submitting projects to a contract manufacturer.

 The facility will offer UCB greater flexibility and the ability to speed up the development of new biotechnological drugs.
 It will also optimise the bio-manufacturing processes of the company for biological compounds that are currently in development.